epsilon537/boxlambda/_posts/23-04-20-integrating-vera.markdown

 Vera_integrated on the Arty A7
 ================================
-1. If you're running on WSL, check BoxLambda's documentation [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.
 1. Hook up a VGA display to the Arty A7 PMOD ports JB and JC using [Diligent's VGA PMOD](https://digilent.com/reference/pmod/pmodvga/start).
-7. Build the vera_integrated project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
+2. Build the vera_integrated project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
 	```
 	cd build/arty-a7-35/gw/projects/vera_integrated
 	make vera_integrated_impl
 	```
-1. Download the generated bitstream file to the Arty A7:
+3. Download the generated bitstream file to the Arty A7:
 	```
 	make vera_integrated_load
 	```
-1. The display should now show a bunch of colored squares.
+4. The display should now show a bunch of colored squares.
 Here's a picture of my setup.
 Apologies for the potato quality.
 It shows that I'm spending more on FPGA dev boards than on cameras.

 ![Arty A7 Setup for vera_integrated Test SoC.](../assets/vera_fpga_test_setup.jpg)

 *Arty A7 Setup for the vera_integrated Test SoC.*